intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Appendix

-The post-processing procedure adopted for the raw chains fitted by \code{Hidalgo()} works as follows.
-Let us consider a MCMC sample of length \(T\), and denote a particular MCMC iteration with \(t\), \(t=1,\ldots,T\).
-Let \(z_i{(t)}\) indicate the cluster membership of observation \(i\) at the \(t\)-th iteration.
-Similarly, \(d_k{(t)}\) represents the value of the estimated \texttt{id} in the \(k\)-th mixture component at the \(t\)-th iteration.
-This algorithm maps the \(K\) chains for the parameters in \(\bm{d}\) to each data point via the values of \(\bm{z}\).
-That is, it constructs \texttt{n} chains, one for each observation, by computing \(d^*_k{(t)}=d_{z_i{(t)}}{(t)}\).
-We then obtain a collection of chains that link every observation to its \texttt{id} estimate.
-When the chains have been post-processed, the local observation-specific \texttt{id} can be estimated by the ergodic mean or median.
+Recall that we are working with \(n\) observations and \(K\) mixture components.
+Let us consider an MCMC sample of length \(T\), and denote a particular MCMC iteration with \(t\), \(t=1,\ldots,T\).
+Let \(z_i{(t)}\) indicate the cluster membership of observation \(i\) at the \(t\)-th iteration, with \(i=1,\ldots,n\).
+Similarly, \(d_k{(t)}\) represents the value of the estimated ID in the \(k\)-th mixture component at the \(t\)-th iteration, where \(k=1,\ldots,K\).\\ We map the \(K\) chains of the parameters in \(\bm{d}\) to each data point via the values of \(\bm{z}\).
+That is, we construct \(n\) chains, one for each observation.
+At the \(t\)-th iteration, we will have \(\{d_{z_i{(t)}}{(t)}\}_{i=1}^n\).
+In so doing, we obtain a collection of \(n\) chains that link every observation to its ID estimate.
+When the chains have been postprocessed, the local observation-specific ID can be estimated by the ergodic mean or median.